MicrosoftDocs/azure-dev-docs/articles/cpp/sdk/install-and-integrate-the-sdk.md

 ### [MacOS/Linux - Bash](#tab/mac-linux-bash)

-1. Configure CMake with the following command:
+1. To configure CMake, enter the following command:

     ```bash
     cmake -B ./build
     ```

-1. Build the project with the following command:
+1. To build the project, enter the following command:

     ```bash
     cmake --build ./build
     ```

-1. Run the program with the following command:
+1. To run the program, enter the following command:

     ```bash
     ./build/azure_sample